GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 }
 ```

 Set the project id from the first step to the `project` property and point the credentials section to the file that was downloaded in the last step.
-The `provider “google”` line indicates that you are using the [google cloud terraform provider](https://www.terraform.io/docs/providers/google/index.html) and at this point you can run `terraform init` to download the latest version of the provider and build the `.terraform` directory.
+The `provider “google”` line indicates that you are using the [Google Cloud Terraform provider](https://www.terraform.io/docs/providers/google/index.html) and at this point you can run `terraform init` to download the latest version of the provider and build the `.terraform` directory.

 ```
 terraform init